arindas/memcached-network-types/README.md

-# memcached-types
+# memcached-network-types

-Provides types for memcached protocol entities.
+Provides types for memcached protocol entities used for sending requests and responses over the network.